Elvira Santamaría: Biography

-In the decade of 1960, with the rise of rock, the tango ceased to be a big music genre and dance for young people:
+In the 1960s, with the rise of rock, the tango ceased to be a big music genre and dance for young people:

-Virulazo and Elvira entonces se dedicaron al juego clandestino, la quiniela, cuando es contactado en 1983 por Juan Carlos Copes para convocarlo a realizar una prueba para un espectáculo de tango que Claudio Segovia y Héctor Orezzoli pretendían estrenar en París: Tango Argentino.
-Para entonces Virulazo pesaba 126 kilos, tenía 57 años, cinco hijos y seis nietos.
-El propio Segovia cuando lo vio llegar, miró a Copes con incredulidad.
-Copes simplemente le dijo:
+Virulazo and Elvira then worked in quiniela (illegal gambling), when they were contacted in 1983 by Juan Carlos Copes for a trial of a tango programme that Claudio Segovia and Héctor Orezzoli wanted to do in París: Tango Argentino.
+Virulazo then weighed 126 kilos, was 57 years old, and had five children and six grandchildren.
+Segovia, on seeing him arrive, looked at a Copes incredulously; Copes just said "watch them dance":

 Years later, Claudio Segovia said of Virulazo and Elvira:

 Argentine Tango proved a worldwide success, in addition to promoting the revival of tango everywhere.
-Virulazo and Elvira participated in all presentations and became global celebrities.
+Virulazo and Elvira took part in all shows and became global celebrities.
 In 1985 they presented the show on Broadway, where the entire dance company was nominated for the Tony Award for Best Choreography.

-In 1990 Virulazo died, at age 63, due to lung cancer caused by smoking.
+In 1990 Virulazo died, at age 63, from lung cancer caused by smoking.
 Ten years later, in 1999, Elvira, died at 70 years of age.